hennessysarah/weekly-mriqc-report/README.md

 This is intended to be run **weekly** and produce a lightweight “mini-report” email.

-> Notes from the script: you must have **Docker running** to run MRIQC, and email sending via `sendmail` works reliably only when connected to a UA machine (may fail on VPN).
+> You must have **Docker running** to run MRIQC, and email sending via `sendmail` works reliably only when connected to a UA machine (may fail on VPN).

 ---